 In addition to weight loss, bariatric surgery often prompts other physical and emotional benefits.
 Many patients also experience lower blood pressure and relief from sleep apnea and acid reflux disease.
 Post surgery, patients report no or lessened joint pain and others no longer suffer from diabetes.
 Bariatric surgery patients also experience renewed emotional health, often reporting that they’ve not only regained mobility, but reclaimed their lives.

 Are You A Candidate?

-Candidates for bariatric surgery are 100 or more pounds overweight and haven’t had success with more conservative weight loss methods such as diets, exercise and behavior modification.
+Candidates for bariatric surgery are over the age of 18, 100 or more pounds overweight and haven’t had success with more conservative weight loss methods such as diets, exercise and behavior modification.
 Bariatric surgery may be part of the solution that you’ve been looking for.
 Bariatric surgical options include gastric bypass surgery, sleeve gastrectomy or adjustable gastric banding.
 At Hurley Bariatric Center, we have a dedicated, multi-disciplinary bariatric medical team that will work with you each step of the way along your weight loss journey.